mjainchell/FSND-1/README.txt

 How to successfully run this application:

+Step 1: Download and Unzip

-Step 1: Open Terminal
+Step 2: Open Terminal

-Step 2: Navigate to this program's directory
+Step 3: Navigate to this program's directory

-Step 3: Once inside directory, type: python movie_list.py
+Step 4: Once inside directory, enter the command: python movie_list.py

-Step 4: A web page will open displaying movie posters.
+Step 5: A web page will open displaying movie posters.
 Click the posters to play the trailers.